ladams97/Tanks/readme.md

 - fix the player tank sprites & rotate positions
 - stop the player from moving until they are facing the correct direction
 - fix the grid loading system

+## thoughts
+maybe.. have the block sprite draw a separate sprite above it on load (the top half without a hitbox)